-1. Set up your "No Obligation" Appointment, by calling in or submit your online request.
-Online requests = faster responses as noted on the online request form.
+1. Set up your "No Obligation" Appointment, by calling in or submitting your online request.
+(Online requests = faster responses as noted on the online request form.)

-2. Approval - Schedule a time to come into our showroom and make your fabric selection and finalize your estimate. ***Keep in mind your estimate will not have your fabric selection added until you visit.
+2. Approval - Schedule a time to come into our showroom, make your fabric selection, and finalize your estimate. ***Keep in mind your estimate will not have your fabric selection added until you visit.

-3. Fabric Selection - For your visit we will discuss Fabric & Foam options available.
-Once confirmed we would finalize your estimate.
+3. Fabric Selection - For your visit, we will discuss the fabric and foam options available.
+Once confirmed we will finalize your estimate.
 Samples are available.

 4. Ask about Pick up & Delivery Service.

-5. Deposit Paid - At this time you would receive your estimate which will include your fabric selection.
-Upon approval you would pay a 50% deposit on the total.
-Your balance would be paid on completion.
+5. Deposit Paid - At this time you will receive your estimate which will include your fabric selection.
+Upon approval, you would pay a 60% deposit on the total.
+Your balance will be paid on completion.

 5. You will be called at receipt of your fabric order.
 At this time we will schedule pick up by TCU or delivery by the customer.